add0794/add0794.github.io/about.md

 My experiences inculcated a passion to use data to tell stories that matter and express urgency for social action to the planetary crises—and show how to use data effectively.
 As a data analyst and researcher, I have:

-- Developed recommendations for the [Trust for Governors Island](https://www.govisland.com/about/the-trust-for-governors-island) by analyzing results on Excel of a waste audit conducted in 2018.
-- Published a 7-page [report](https://reports.aashe.org/institutions/stevens-institute-of-technology-nj/report/2020-03-02/AC/curriculum/AC-6/) for the Facilities department of Stevens Institute of Technology analyzing results of a survey, recommending best practices for educating students on environmental sustainability in 2020.
-- Published a 10-page report profiling greenhouse gas (GHG) emissions of [Dairy Farmers of America (DFA)](https://www.dfamilk.com/), highlighting prominent sources and showing viability of achieving target by using R and Markdown.
-- Visualized for professors how well students incorporate sustainability into their capstone design projects, alongside their final grades, by using R and Markdown and presented results at a [peer conference](https://strategy.asee.org/assessing-the-sustainability-components-of-engineering-capstone-projects).

 In addition to data analysis (or, rather, using analytical skills), I am an active blogger on ["circular economy"](https://furry-date-ae4.notion.site/Rethinking-Circular-Economy-34b44ede819c49158d207ac18607e85d) (i.e. how we make high-quality products and ensuring they don't end up in the trash) and mentor college students through my litter cleanup initiative, [CleaNR New Ro](https://instagram.com/cleanrnewro?utm_medium=copy_link).
 I present on sustainability regularly, covering [environmental crime](https://www.linkedin.com/in/alexdubro/details/featured/1635490901962/single-media-viewer/?profileId=ACoAABKLzZkBC25qA9yl8hJFtQOPzBXfM-UBmBs) and translating research to social action.